mahfuzhasanreza/B5-A1-Solution/README.md

-# What are Some Differences Between Interfaces and Types in TypeScript?
+# What are some differences between interfaces and types in TypeScript?

 TypeScript provides two main ways to describe the shape and structure of data: `interface` and `type`.
 At first glance, they appear to be interchangeable, and in many cases they are.
 However, there are key differences between the two that can significantly affect how you structure your code and organize your application.